RomainBdt/Browser-Tab-Lock-Extension/README.md

 ## Known Limitations

 - Does not work on browser-internal pages (`brave://`, `chrome://`, `about:`) — these pages block content script injection by design
-- The close-confirmation dialog shows the browser's generic message, not a custom one — Chromium ignores the `returnValue` string for security reasons
 - Lock state is stored by `tabId`, which is not stable across browser restarts.
 If the browser is closed and reopened, previously locked tabs are no longer tracked (the stored state is cleaned up automatically)

 ---